jasonpincin/define-error/README.md

 ## testing

-`npm test [--dot | --spec] [--phantom] [--grep=pattern]`

-Specifying `--dot` or `--spec` will change the output from the default TAP style.
-Specifying `--phantom` will cause the tests to run in the headless phantom browser instead of node.
-Specifying `--grep` will only run the test files that match the given pattern.

-### browser test
+`npm test`

-`npm run browser-test`
+Or to run tests in phantom: `npm run phantom`

-This will run the tests in all browsers (specified in .zuul.yml).
-Be sure to [educate zuul](https://github.com/defunctzombie/zuul/wiki/cloud-testing#2-educate-zuul) first.

 ### coverage

-`npm run coverage [--html]`
+`npm run view-cover`

 This will output a textual coverage report.

+`npm run open-cover`

-Including `--html` will also open an HTML coverage report in the default browser.
+This will open an HTML coverage report in the default browser.